Five for Fighting: Personal life

-His year of birth has been subject to some confusion, with Encyclopedia.com listing his birth year as 1968 instead of 1965.
+Ondrasik's year of birth has been subject to some confusion, with Encyclopedia.com listing his birth year as 1968 instead of 1965.
 A 2001 Los Angeles Times article refers to him being 33 at the time rather than 36.
 A March 2002 interview from the Pittsburgh Post-Gazette gives his age as 33 at the time rather than 37.
-However, Ondrasik himself has implied that the 1965 date is the correct one, such as in 2020 when he referred to recently turning 55.
+However, Ondrasik himself referred to recently turning 55 during 2020, clearly implying that 1965 is his correct year of birth.